-Current paleoseismic data for the Taylorsville fault yield inter-event recurrence intervals ranging from 200 to 1500 yr, and a mean recurrence of 800 yr (table 6).
-By comparison, interevent recurrence intervals for the Granger fault range from 700 to 6800 yr, and mean recurrence for different time periods ranges from 3600 to 5400 yr (Hylland and others, 2014).
+Current paleoseismic data for the Taylorsville fault yield inter-event recurrence intervals for surface-faulting earthquakes ranging from 200 to 1500 yr, and a mean recurrence of 800 yr (table 6).
+By comparison, inter-event recurrence intervals for surface-faulting earthquakes on the Granger fault range from 700 to 6800 yr, and mean recurrence for different time periods ranges from 3600 to 5400 yr (Hylland and others, 2014).
 The time periods over which these recurrence intervals apply differ markedly; the Granger-fault chronology spans 15,700 yr, whereas the Taylorsville-fault chronology only spans 2100 yr.
-As
+Also, the wide range (order-of-magnitude difference) in inter-event recurrence on both the Granger and Taylorsville faults likely reflects differences in surfacefaulting activity on different strands of the faults as well as incomplete earthquake chronologies.